marcoalopez/Python_course/notebooks/installing_Python.md

 This command will export the list of packages and their versions that are installed in the current active conda environment so that you can quickly share it with anyone.

-> 👉 Sharing Conda environments with other researchers facilitates the reprodicibility in research.
+> 👉 Sharing Conda environments with other researchers facilitates the reproducibility in research.
 So we encourage you to create and share an environment.yml file that describes the Python environment in which you carried out the data analysis every time you make a scientific publication.